Wedding sparklers at your wedding

 Can I have sparklers at my wedding venue?

 Check if you have permission with your wedding venue if you are permitted to have wedding sparklers.
 Do they suggest a particular spot and do they have any rules?
 You really don’t want it to be ruined with a fine because the grass was burned or that animals may pick up on the metal.
 Some venues prefer the remains to be collected in a provided bin or only carried out in a safe area.
 It’s important to get clarity with this from your venue planner first.
 Also you should pre-arrange to get a bucket of water / sand on standby.

-Buy at least 10 lighters and not matches OR a kitchen blow torch, these are so good to use and lights up the sparklers instantly.
+Buy at least 10 lighters, avoid matches.
+OR go all out on a kitchen blow torch; These are so good to use and lights up the sparklers instantly.
 Matches are unpredictable and often very sensitive to a mild breeze, they run out very quickly too.
 Lighters will have a better chance of lighting the sparklers much quicker than matches but ask any smoker, even a lighter can be troublesome!
 So, sticking to a small kitchen blow torch you’re not likely to burn your fingers when the match burns out.
 You’re more successful in lighting more at once and of course ALWAYS remember – Safety first and all that!

 When is the best time to have sparklers at a wedding?

-Personally I think it’s also the best time to do it, before guests begin to settle down and begin to have several glasses of alcohol which may increase fooling around and less of an awareness around the dress.
-So I would highly suggest scheduling your wedding sparklers around 20 minutes after sunset.
+Personally, I think it’s also the best time to do it, before guests begin to settle down and begin to have several more glasses of alcohol which may increase fooling around and less of an awareness around the dress.
+I would highly suggest scheduling your wedding sparklers around 20 minutes after sunset.
 Or if it’s dark already, before your first dance.

 How do we arrange guests for wedding sparkler exit?